View governance details about the data stored in your organization with BlueXP classification

 BlueXP classification generates a .pdf report that you can review and send to other groups as needed.

 If the report is larger than 1 MB, the .pdf file is retained on the BlueXP classification instance and you'll see a pop-up message about the exact location.
 When BlueXP classification is installed on a Linux machine on your premises, or on a Linux machine you deployed in the cloud, you can navigate directly to the .pdf file.
-When BlueXP classification is deployed in the cloud, you'll need to SSH to the BlueXP classification instance to download .pdf file.
-See how to access data on the Classification instance.
+When BlueXP classification is deployed in the cloud, you'll need to SSH to the BlueXP classification instance to download the .pdf file.

 Review the top data repositories listed by data sensitivity

-The Top Data Repositories by Sensitivity Level area lists the top four data repositories (working environments and data sources) that contain the most sensitive items.
+The Top Data Repositories by Sensitivity Level area of the Data Mapping Overview report lists the top four data repositories (working environments and data sources) that contain the most sensitive items.
 The bar chart for each working environment is divided into:

 -